hues-platform/cesar-p-core/pypi-project-description.md

 The tool was developed at **Urban Energy Systems Lab**, which is part of the Swiss Federal Laboratories for Materials Science and Technology (Empa).

+**Usage examples** can be found under https://github.com/hues-platform/cesar-p-usage-examples

-For more details please have a look at the documentation.
-A good starting point for general information is the README section.
+For more details please have a look at the documentation, linked in the side menu.
+A good starting point for general information is the **README** section.
+It includes a detailed **installation guide**.